client-engineering-devops/gitops-workshop-guide/sterling/README.md

 -   Lab 2 - Validating Use case Requirements for Self-Healing, Upgrade/Rollback and automatic Pod Scaling.

 ## Lab Prerequsites - Client Environment Setup
 This part of the workshop is a hands-on lab that the instructors will walk you through to deploy an instances of IBM Sterling File Gateway/B2B Integrator.
 You will be assigned a RedHat OpenShift Environment and GitHub Organization in which to run the lab.
-You will need to have your IBMId and Public GitHub ID that you provided to sign up for the lab available.
-If you have any issues accessing the environment with you IBMId and GitHub ID, please consult with your lab instructor.
+You will need to have your IBM Cloud ID and Public GitHub ID, that you provided to sign up for the lab, available.
+If you have any issues accessing the environment with your IBM ID and GitHub ID, please consult with your lab instructor.

 ### Environment Assignment
-You should have received an e-mail from the IBM instructor with your assigned environment access based on your IBMid and GitHub Id.
+You should have received an e-mail from the IBM instructor with your assigned environment access based on your IBM ID and GitHub ID.

 ### Login and Setup the IBM Cloud Shell Environment

-1. Access IBM Cloud shell and login to the [IBM Cloud Shell](https://cloud.ibm.com/shell)
+1. Login to your IBM Cloud account and access the [IBM Cloud Shell](https://cloud.ibm.com/shell)

+*Note that the shell session's [IBM Cloud Shell workspace](https://cloud.ibm.com/docs/cloud-shell?topic=cloud-shell-files#file-persistence) is deleted one hour after the shell session is closed.
+If you loose the shell workspace, follow the steps above to re-setup the environment.*

 2. Install and setup the prequiste CLIs
 ```bash